amu-cai/geval/README.md

 ### Directory structure of a Gonito challenge

 A definition of a [Gonito](https://gonito.net) challenge should be put in a separate directory.
-Such a directory should have the following structure:
+Such a directory should have the structure as given below.

+You don't have to create this structure manually, use `geval --init ...` option to generate a challenge skeleton (see next section).

+Standard GEval/Gonito challenge structure:

 * `README.md` — description of a challenge in Markdown, the first header will be used as the challenge title, the first paragraph — as its short